How Much Does a Standby Generator Cost to Install?

 Generators are sized in kW or kilowatts, so a 10kW generator will produce 10 kilowatts or 10,000 watts of power.
 A qualified generator installer can help you determine the proper generator size after calculating the anticipated electrical loads needed for desired backup power.

-A standby generator can be connected to all of your home’s electrical circuits for Whole House Coverage, or just a few “essential circuits”.
-Here a a few examples of common essential circuits homeowners might want covered with a backup generator:
+A backup generator can be connected to all of your home’s electrical circuits for Whole House Coverage, or just a few “essential circuits”.
+Here are a few examples of common essential circuits homeowners might want covered with a backup generator:

 • Garage door or gate openers